Alex1100/heatchek_inc/README.md

 X Create Employee DB Tables
 X Create Employee Authentication with Roles for ADMIN_EMPLOYEE and STANDARD_EMPLOYEE
 - Basic Landing Page to find and schedule more jobs
-- Create a way to View and Schedule jobs via a calendar component
+- Create a way to View and Schedule jobs via Calendly integration
 - Need to be able to complete / mark jobs as completed, ignored, or cancelled
 - Component to view job details aka (location of house, square footage, expected earnings, etc...)